Frequently Asked Questions

 • want to improve their fitness so they can enjoy more of life,

-• don’t like gyms,
+• don’t like gyms or traditional training,

 • want to work towards specific goals (for sport, outdoor activities, or circus/pole),